 Size, Appearance, and Behavior

-Between males and females, the latter is quite little.
+Between males and females, the latter is quite small.
 Juveniles have a duller appearance, though they still have some green in their legs and bill.
 When they are only hatchlings, their body is covered in light grey down feathers, adorned with a white belly.

-There is no mistaking the loud noise of the green herons call.
+There is no mistaking the loud noise of the green heron’s call.
 Generally, it is a “key-yow” sound, though they’ll make noises that sound like “kuk” at a much lower volume.
 These calls change when the male is seeking a mate, giving more of a “rahh-rahh” call that they make with a wide-open bill.
 While in flight, the call becomes more of a “whoom-whoom-whoom.”
 The quick zoop through the air allows it to stay in motion, using its neck quickly during movement.

 Migration Pattern and Timing